 Napa Valley without wine??!!
 While the Napa Valley is one of the great wine destinations of the world, there are plenty of things you can do that don’t directly involve drinking wine.
 Perhaps you are not drinking due to health, pregnancy, or spiritual reasons, or perhaps you are traveling with people under the age of 21.
 Whatever the reason, there are a number of people who visit the Napa Valley without hitting up all the tasting rooms and wineries that fill up most people’s Napa Valley itineraries.
 Ethan actually stopped drinking alcohol a few years ago as a personal choice and so while we have visited wineries and tasting rooms, we have sought out a lot of other wine-free activities as well.
-So let us share our list of the top 10 things to do in Napa Valley without wine.
+So let us share our list of the top 10 things to do in Napa Valley without wine (listed in no particular order).

 1. Attend A Performance